OpenDSA/OpenDSA/RST/en/PL/Semantics.rst

-    The main difference between lambda calculus and JavaScript is that, in the lambda calculus, each variable can only get bound to one value during the execution of the whole program, whereas, in JavaScript, the value of a variable cen be changed multiple times during execution using assignment statements.
+    The main difference between lambda calculus and JavaScript is that, in the lambda calculus, each variable can only get bound to one value during the execution of the whole program, whereas, in JavaScript, the value of a variable can be changed multiple times during execution using assignment statements.
 In conclusion, variables in the lambda calculus are more like named constants than variables in imperative programming languages.
 Furthermore,